dymmond/edgy/docs/registry.md

 ## Parameters

-* **database**: An instance of `edgy.Database` (or `databasez.Database`) or a connection string.
+* **database**: An instance of `edgy.Database` or a connection string.
 When using a string, unparsed keyword arguments are passed to the created `Database` object.

     !!!
 Warning
         Using `Database` from the `databases` package raises an assertion error.
-Edgy uses the `databasez` fork, and it's recommended to use a string, `edgy.Database`, or `edgy.testclient.TestClient`.
-Future versions may add more Edgy-specific functionality.
+Use a connection string, `edgy.Database`, or `edgy.testclient.TestClient`.

 * **schema**: The schema to connect to.
 Useful for multi-tenancy applications or connecting to non-default schemas.